Distance: 7.8 mile Loop | Time: 3– 4 hours | Level: Moderate

 The best part?
 The trail is practically empty.

-Continue reading for details on what to expect hiking the Fairyland Loop Trail, where to park, what to pack, where to stay, and other great trails to hike in Bryce Canyon.
+Continue reading for details on what to expect hiking the Fairyland Loop Trail, where to park, what to pack, where to stay, and other great hikes for an epic Bryce Canyon itinerary.

 Ultimate Guide to Hiking the Fairyland Loop Trail for Sunrise